 ‘In Prison Cells: Rondeau for the Falun Gong’ by Bronwen Hudson The Society April 9, 2014 Poetry 1 Comment In prison cells our aching calls go nowhere but around the walls, and bruising hands repress our cries, replacing truth with frigid lies.
 We are the lost.
 For in these stalls no life can reach.
 No thought recalls the world outside.
 We fear to die in prison cells.
 In jaws of silence, we are small.
 So you who thrive outside these halls: share our tale and we will rise, with all eyes aimed at peaceful skies, from prison cells.
 Bronwen Hudson is a poet and student at the University of Vermont.
 She will graduate in May 2014 and is currently writing an honors thesis on “Poetry as a Complex System.”
 Featured Image: “Tiger Bench” by Zhiping Wang.
 This piece depicts a common torture method used to inflict severe, prolonged pain.
 Bricks are stacked beneath the feet while ropes tying the legs down are pulled tight, bringing the legs to the point of breaking.
 The artist has given both men an ethereal halo – one bright, one dark and ghostly.
 The stark difference suggests what might be awaiting both men after this lifetime based on the choices they have made. (en.falunart.org) NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
-Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
 Simply send an email to firstname.lastname@example.org.
-Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
 The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Katy April 9, 2014 Very touching.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.